 The Dema trademark for domestic glassware was registered in 1947 and the following year tableware production began in earnest at Chesterfield.
 In 1950, the bulk of light bulb production was transferred by British Thomson-Houston (BT-H) to their new factory, Glass Bulbs Ltd, in Harworth and the Glassworks supplied specialist glass tubes, lamps and components.

 The 1950s saw the production of cathode ray tubes for television sets.
 These were all hand blown and by 1954 the factory was making 11,000 tubes a week to meet growing demand.
 Success for the Dema product continued and by 1957 a separate company, Dema Glass Ltd, was established to market the growing range of glassware.

-AEI Lamp & Lighting took over BT-H in 1955 and in 1961, in partnership with GEC, the Chesterfield factory became Glass Tubes & Components.
+AEI Lamp and Lighting took over BT-H in 1955 and in 1961, in partnership with GEC, the Chesterfield factory became Glass Tubes and Components.
 The capacity of the Chesterfield Glassworks was increased to meet the growing need for glass tubes and to continue to supply Dema’s glasses.

-After the takeover of BT-H by AEI Lamp & Lighting in 1955 and the formation of Glass Tubes & Components in 1961, Chesterfield Glassworks concentrated on the bulk manufacture of glass tubes and domestic tableware for Dema.
+After the takeover of BT-H by AEI Lamp and Lighting in 1955 and the formation of Glass Tubes and Components in 1961, Chesterfield Glassworks concentrated on the bulk manufacture of glass tubes and domestic tableware for Dema.
 The manufacture of valves and cathode ray tubes was discontinued at this time.